 Has been teaching Yoga for over 15 years to Adults, Children and Special Needs.
 He holds a BWY Dip for teaching adults and children and served as County Rep for North London & City 2005-13.

-His interest in Special Needs originated when his second child was born with Global Developmental Delay and he currently teaches at Day Centres, Special Schools and residential homes, as well as training people at Special Yoga Foundation to people working with the Special Needs population.
+His interest in Special Needs originated when his second child was born with Global Developmental Delay and he currently teaches at Day Centres, Special Schools and residential homes.
+Richard`s training enables practitioners to deliver yoga therapy to the wider population and help facilitate yoga for Special Needs.

 Graham Nolan | Trainer for ‘Deaf Yoga’ and ‘Teaching Yoga to Adults and Children with Multisensory Impairment’ courses